ostad-ai/Computer-Science/README.md

 1) Determinant from scratch with Python by converting matrix to triangular one.
 2) Cramer's rule for solving a system of linear equations.
 3) Matrix inversion by the cofactor matrix from scratch in Python.
+4) Matrix inversion by Gauss-Jordan elimination from scratch in Python.